VIDA-NYU/ache/docs/tutorial-crawling-tor.rst

     crawler_manager.downloader.torproxy: http://torproxy:8118

 All remaining configuration lines are regular ACHE configurations for running a in-depth website crawl of the seeds.
-Refer to the :ref:`in-depth website crawling turorial <tutorial-in-depth-crawl>` for more details.
+Refer to the :ref:`in-depth website crawling tutorial <tutorial-in-depth-crawl>` for more details.

+**Configuring fetcher timeouts**

+Establishing connections and downloading pages on the TOR network typically take much longer than when crawling websites on the open Web over regular HTTP connections.
+Therefore, it might be useful to configure longer connection timeouts.

+See the :ref:`HTTP fetcher configuration page <http-fetchers-connection-timeouts>` for more details on how to increase fetching timeouts for the TOR fetcher.